robert-altwasser/umi-processing/Readme.md

 Demultiplexing

-: The raw sequencing data is put into (yet) unmapped SAM/BAM files per sample according to the barcodes.### 2.
-Variant calling
+: The raw sequencing data is put into (yet) unmapped SAM/BAM files per sample according to the barcodes.

 # Troubleshooting